JuliaLang/julia/doc/src/manual/constructors.md

 with less information loss.
 For example, when `T` is [`Int32`](@ref), we would like `S` to be [`Int64`](@ref).
 Therefore we want to avoid an interface that allows the user to construct instances of the type `SummedArray{Int32,Int32}`.
-One way to do this is to provide a constructor only for `SummedArray`, but inside the `type` definition block to suppress generation of default constructors:
+One way to do this is to provide a constructor only for `SummedArray`, but inside the `struct` definition block to suppress generation of default constructors:

 ```jldoctest